jkastelan/PUI2017_jlk635/HW8_jlk635/README.md

 The Chernoff faces provide a novel representation of each of the countries with 15 variables plotted on each face.
 There aren't a lot of techniques which could allow one to plot and visualize this number of variables in a simplified plot.

 Let's start with a simple comparison of countries which look similar.
 One notes a strong geographical correlation by continent.
-Note: the variable 'Continent' **is not** included in our analysis, however one can observe similar faces amongst a lot of the European countries (e.g. Armenia, Denmark, France, Greece, Spain, and the United Kingdom.
+Note: the variable 'Continent' **is not** included in our analysis, however one can observe similar faces amongst a lot of the European countries e.g. Armenia, Denmark, France, Greece, Spain, and the United Kingdom.
 The notable omission here is Germany which appears to have different GDP per capita, larger refugee population, and mobile phone subscription rates than other comparable European countries.

 Likewise for the South American countries, we see good similarities in the faces for Argentina, Brazil, Chile, Colombia and Costa Rica.

 Assessing the countries which are very different to others, the United States, China, Germany, Russia and South Africa all appear very different (although worth noting China and the US look most similar to eachother compared to other countries).
-It is interesting to note that Canada appears more similar to Australia, rather than the United States (even though the Canada and the US are closer in geographical proximity).
+It is interesting to note that Canada appears more similar to Australia, rather than the United States; even though the Canada and the US are closer in geographical proximity.

 Comparing key features, the ears of Pakistan, Israel, the Philippines and South Africa appear to be the biggest amongst all countries.
 The ears represent the two variables Fertility rate and Intentional homicides (per 100,000 people), which indicate both reproductive rates and avoidable deaths are higher in these countries.

 Larger noses in China, Russia and the United States represent both the total size of military force (nose length), and total km of rail ines (nose width).

 The style of hair in China and the United States represent the number of Scientific and technical journal articles published which is higher in those countries.
-And looking the % of population using the Internet by country represented by the height of the hair, this is larger for the US, China, Denmark, Germany and Russia; and lower for Greece, Pakistan and Indonesia.
+And looking at the % of population using the Internet by country represented by the height of the hair, this is larger for the US, China, Denmark, Germany and Russia; and lower for Greece, Pakistan and Indonesia.

 Lastly, let's assess Unemployment by country, represented by the smiles.
 Happy faces represent low unemployment, and sad faces represent higher unemployment.
 Singapore, South Korea and Germany appear to have the lowest unemployment rates; whilst Armenia, Spain, Greece and South Africa have higher rates of Unemployment.